Why Start Live Streaming a Podcast?

 Plan your live podcasts and/or record.

-Now that you have your episodes planned, you can start arranging to go live or recording your episodes.
-Here is where WpStream comes from and offers you different options.
+Now that you have your episodes planned, you can start live streaming a podcast or recording your episodes.
+Here is where WpStream comes in and offers you different options.
 While podcasts are generally recorded and edited before posted for listeners, you have the chance to go live straight away and record it for later.
 So let’s see what you can do with WpStream on your WordPress website.

 - Broadcast Free Live podcasts for your listeners/viewers.